 If you require logic flow, loops, branching, or other advanced features, you can write a python script which executes in the context of your cmd2 app.
 This script is run using the run_pyscript command.
-See Embedded Python Shells.
+A simple example of using run pyscript is shown below along with the arg printer script: